Eric Fingerhut

-Eric David Fingerhut (born May 6, 1959) is an American politician, attorney, and academic administrator serving as the president and CEO of the Jewish Federations of North America (JFNA).
-Prior to his appointment at JFNA, he served as president and CEO of Hillel International from 2013 to 2019.
-Earlier, he served as the corporate Vice President of Education and STEM Learning business at Battelle Memorial Institute, Chancellor of the Ohio Board of Regents, Ohio state senator and member of the United States House of Representatives for one term.
+Eric David Fingerhut (born May 6, 1959) is an American politician, attorney, and academic administrator who is the president and CEO of the Jewish Federations of North America (JFNA).
+Prior to his appointment at JFNA, he was president and CEO of Hillel International from 2013 to 2019 and the chancellor of the Ohio Board of Regents from 2007 to 2011.